felipesodre/Sapient/README.md

 # Sapient

-This a basic IT Programming Test, built on Java 8.
+This a basic IT Programming Test, built in Java 8.

 To execute Java 8 is required.